Mr-Mantle/STAT-2450/README.md

 # STAT-2450
- This repo contains all the materials in the course Basic statistical learning
+ ## This repo contains all the materials in the undergraduate statistics course - Basic statistical learning with R (Assignment solutions are not included)